-Kitchen towels are essential, and you likely reach for yours more than you realize.
-Check out all the ways they serve us and why it might be time to upgrade yours.
+You likely reach for your kitchen towel more than you realize.
+Check out the best kitchen towels for drying dishes and learn why it's time to upgrade yours.

 Oh, kitchen towels, so helpful yet so underrated.
 No kitchen is complete without them.
 They’re stylish, multifunctional, and oh-so easy to use—it just makes sense to keep them close.
 From wiping up spills to drying fruits and vegetables, there’s no shortage of ways towels are the unsung heroes of any kitchen.

 Read on to learn more about the plethora of uses for your kitchen towels (and the best ways to keep them clean)!
 You’ll never want to be separated from them again.

 A “kitchen towel” is a general term, but yes, they are towels you use in the kitchen.
 This seems simple enough, but for those who love cooking and baking and spend lots of time in the kitchen, there’s a bit more to it, and knowing the details can really up your game.
 Seriously, kitchen towels are so helpful they might as well be called kitchen tools.

 You’re likely familiar with a few different names: kitchen towels, dish towels, tea towels, and chef towels.
 They’re all kind of the same, but they’re also all different, you know?

 Kitchen towels are, by definition, towels you use in the kitchen.
 They’re incredibly versatile and intended to be used all over the kitchen for several purposes, making them one of the most useful and most used items to have around.
 To withstand fairly heavy usage, kitchen towels are generally tougher than regular bath towels and have hemmed edges to give them more strength and durability.
 The trick is to have a kitchen towel tough enough to handle all the scrubbing and rubbing it will inevitably endure, but also be soft enough to absorb spills and be kind to your hands.